FalafelSoftwareInc/Falafel.Async/README.md

 For licensing & copyright information check the respective links.

 ## Notes
-Do not change anything in this folder!
+Do not change anything in the ~/Async folder!
 Updates will overwrite your changes.
-To extend the RequireJS configurations, such as adding path aliases and shims, add your script file after "require.js" and "main.js".
+To initialize your app or extend the RequireJS configurations, add your script file after "require.js" and "main.js" on the page.

 Follow this sample for your custom file if needed:
 <pre>